History of the Jews in Argentina: 21st century

-In July 2014 there were at least two cases of antisemitic graffiti: In Mendoza, where swastikas had been painted on the front of the local Jewish Cultural Center, and in Buenos Aires during a pro-Palestinian rally.
-Another racist incident occurred in Cordoba, where two flags, Israel's and the United States's, were covered with swastikas and were placed in the city's central square Later that month the newspaper "La Plata" published a caricature presenting a stereotype Jewish old man speaking out against Israel's actions during Operation Protective Edge, with distortion of the actual reality in Israel.
+In July 2014 there were at least two cases of antisemitic graffiti: In Mendoza, where Nazi symbols had been painted on the front of the local Jewish Cultural Center, and in Buenos Aires during a pro-Palestinian rally.
+Another racist incident occurred in Cordoba, where two flags, Israel's and the United States's, were covered with Nazi symbols and were placed in the city's central square Later that month the newspaper "La Plata" published a caricature presenting a stereotype Jewish old man speaking out against Israel's actions during Operation Protective Edge, with distortion of the actual reality in Israel.
 Two antisemitic graffiti, including the words "Jews out" were found in the country during October.
 Three more antisemitic graffiti were found in Buenos Aires and Córdoba during November.
-One of the graffiti was "Be a patriot, kill a Jew", and one another had swastika sprayed on the passage leading to the house of the Córdoba rabbi.
-On December there was also an antisemitic graffiti incident- swastikas were sprayed at the headquarters of the Labor Party.
+One of the graffiti was "Be a patriot, kill a Jew", and another had a Nazi symbol sprayed on the passage leading to the house of the Córdoba rabbi.
+On December there was also an antisemitic graffiti incident at the headquarters of the Labor Party.

 In January 2015, ten Israeli tourists were wounded in an antisemitic attack at a hostel in a small village of Chubut Province.
 In the next month, antisemitic posters were found in a Jewish neighborhood in Buenos Aires.
 On the beginning of March a Jewish center and a cemetery was desecrated with antisemitic graffiti in Rosario.
 Two more incidents of antisemitic graffiti occurred on August in Buenos Aires and Sauce Viejo.
 Towards the end of the year, a young Jewish man was violently attacked by a student in the private University of San Andrés who also shouted "long live the Holocaust".

 In April 2016 it was announced that Jewish community center and Temple NCI-Emanu El, which serves both Conservative and Reform branches, unanimously agreed to hold a same-sex wedding at the site, the first official same-sex Jewish wedding at a religious setting in Latin America.